 What the Name Means

-The name “Hong Kong” itself might be confusing for some travellers.
-Translated as “Fragrant Harbour,” it can refer to either the first island ceded to the British or the entire ex-colony.
+The name “Hong Kong” might be confusing for new visitors.
+Translated as “Fragrant Harbour,” it can refer to both the first island ceded to the British and the entire ex-colony.
 Generally speaking, usage of the name under most situations would denote the various territories as a whole.
 In daily conversations, however, some locals might still use the name to refer specifically to Hong Kong Island.
 To give an example, “crossing over to Hong Kong” could mean going from the Kowloon area to Wanchai, Central, etc, by crossing over crowded Victoria Harbour.

 Sleeping Dogs, Our Travel Vehicle

 All game screenshots are owned by United Front Games and Square Enix London.

 United Front’s Sleeping Dogs was my first proper open-world game.
 With embarrassment, I share that I didn’t have a clue what open-world meant till I played Sleeping Dogs.
 For that matter, I didn’t even know about the game beforehand; I downloaded it for free from Xbox Live Gold.

 Five minutes into the game, and I utterly captivated.
 Not only did the game contain spectacular action and an engrossing story, Sleeping Dogs reproduced the best of Hong Kong Island with astonishing flair.
 Whereas Hong Kong sights have appeared in games such as Bujingai, never before has the fragrant harbour been rendered on such a scale, and with such detail and sound.
 To share again, Sleeping Dogs was the game that inspired me to someday write articles about traveling the world through video games.
 Till today, I regularly replay it, mostly just driving around the vast areas while listening to the in-game soundtrack.
 Every time, it really feels as if I’m having a Hong Kong Trip from the comfort of my living room.